denisekhuu/fl_workspace/ReadMe.md

     Install them with
     `pip install -r requirements.txt`

-Now you have setup a local environment and a docker environment for a ML development.
+Now you have a virtual environment and a dockerized environment for your ML development.